cheshire137/chrome_youtube2spotify/README.md

 ## Bugs

-* Some tracks show up in list without name, just artist.
-See /r/ClassicalMusic.
 * When clearing track list, track count does not go to 0 until you reopen popup.
 * Don't duplicate Spotify link for tracklist upon successive popup opens.